jsanfil/hidden-adventures-server/deploy/README.md

 Practical split for the current baseline:

-- non-secret config can live in the staging or production service definition
+- non-secret config can live in the optional smoke-environment or production service definition
 - `POSTGRES_PASSWORD` should come from a secret manager or container-platform secret injection
 - Cognito IDs are not credentials, but until infra is more formalized it is fine to manage them alongside other runtime config
 - production must use its own Cognito pool and S3 bucket; local manual QA should use separate non-production AWS resources